Yamba’s French Pan Tree Restaurant

 Kevin brings more dishes.
 I select the pork with creamy jus and a plum and native wattle seed condiment.
 My friend tries the confit of duck, then refuses to share, which makes it hard to write about.
 But I can report her comment: ‘It is the most delicious meal I can remember, so no way am I sharing.’
 The pork was decadent.

 This is the excellence that garnered them Australian Good Food Guide Hats for 2018 and 2019, and the invitation to collaborate with the Head Chef of the prestigious Hotel SO/Sofitel Mauritius, to create the menu for their La Plage restaurant.
-From April 30 to May 17, Charly and Merindah will be in Mauritius, overseeing the menu launch.
+In May Charly and Merindah were in Mauritius, overseeing the menu launch.

 Night has fallen and each table is now picked out by candlelight.
 Merindah and Kevin glide around in what Merindah calls her ‘choreography of service’, calling orders in French.